64b2b6d12b/spotkey/README.md

 # spotkey
-Bash script to sort a Spotify Playlist via the song's Key
+Bash script to sort a Spotify Playlist by the song's Key